rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ---

 ## Install your own server using a simple to run install script
-Script is hosted on https://github.com/dinger1986/rustdeskinstall and supported on our Discord.
+Script is hosted on https://github.com/dinger1986/rustdeskinstall and supported on our [Discord](https://discord.com/invite/nDceKgxnkV).

-Currently the script will download and setup the Relay and Signal Servers (hbbr and hbbs), generate configs and host them on a password protected web page for simple deploymnet to clients.
+Currently the script will download and setup the Relay and Signal Servers (hbbr and hbbs), generate configs and host them on a password protected web page for simple deployment to clients.

 ### Requirements
-You need to have linux installed, script is tested working with centos, ubuntu and debian.
-A server with 1 cpu, 1GB and 10Gb disk is plenty to run RustDesk.
+You need to have linux installed, script is tested working with CentOS Linux 7/8, Ubuntu 18/20 and Debian.
+A server with 1 CPU, 1 GB and 10 GB disk is plenty to run RustDesk.

 #### How to Install the server
 Please setup your firewall on your server prior to running the script.

-Make sure you have got access via ssh or otherwise setup prior setting up the firewall, the example commands for UFW(debian based) are.
+Make sure you have got access via ssh or otherwise setup prior setting up the firewall.
+The example commands for UFW (Debian based) are:
 ```
 ufw allow proto tcp from YOURIP to any port 22
 ```

-#### If you have UFW installed use the following commands:
+#### If you have UFW installed use the following commands to configure the firewall:
 ```
 ufw allow 21115:21119/tcp
 ufw allow 8000/tcp